 Viral infections and vaccination

-It is mandatory:
+It is mandatory to:

-Checking for rubella antibodies
+Check for rubella antibodies

-Vaccination against rubella if necessary
+Receive rubella vaccination if necessary

-Correct cessation of contraception
+Correct discontinuation of contraception

 During this period, the use of barrier protection methods is recommended